-For someone 65 to 84 years old, the mean length of a hospital stay is 5.2 days and the mean cost of a stay is $14,500.
+For someone 65 to 84 years old, the average length of a hospital stay was 5.2 days in 2017, and the average cost of a stay was $14,900 that year.
 Even with health insurance, it can be tough for clients to afford their payments, especially if they’re living on a fixed income or miss work due to their illness or injury.

 Even with health insurance, it can be tough for clients to afford hospital payments.

 Hospital indemnity plans provide a fixed amount of money directly to the beneficiary upon a qualifying event.
 This predetermined benefit can pay for deductibles, ER visits, observation stays, surgeries, medications, transportation, lodging, health screenings, and more.
 Additionally, individuals can add riders to these policies to help pay for cancer, ambulance, or skilled nursing related costs!

 If you’re a Medicare sales agent, offering this product is a great way to go that extra mile for clients.
 It’s truly possible to earn more money selling hospital indemnity insurance.
 And, one of the greatest things about these plans is that you can sell them year-round!

 Let’s take a look at some statistics.
 According to the Kaiser Family Foundation’s “A Dozen Facts About Medicare Advantage in 2020”: